Daws Butler: Later life

 In the 1970s, Butler was the voice of "Hair Bear" on Help!...
 It's the Hair Bear Bunch! and a few characters in minor cartoons such as C.B.
 Bears.
 On Laff-a-Lympics, he was virtually the entire "Yogi Yahooey" team.
 He also played the title character in The Funky Phantom, and Louie and Pug on The Pink Panther Show.
 In 1977, he guest-starred as Captain Numo and his lackey Schultz on the What's New, Mr. Magoo? episode "Secret Agent Magoo".

 Apart from specials and commercials, Butler was less prolific in the 1970s and 1980s until a revival of The Jetsons and Hanna-Barbera's crossover series Yogi's Treasure Hunt, both in 1985.
 In 1983, he voiced the title character Wacky WallWalker in Deck the Halls with Wacky Walls.

-In 1975, Butler began an acting workshop which spawned such talents as Nancy Cartwright, Corey Burton, Joe Bevilacqua, Bill Farmer, Pat Parris, Tony Pope, Linda Gary, Bob Bergen, Greg Berg, Greg Burson, Mona Marshall, Brian Cummings, Sherry Lynn, Joey Camen, Keith Scott, Sonny Melendrez, Charles Howerton, Hal Rayle, and writer Earl Kress.
+In 1975, Butler began an acting workshop which spawned such talents as Nancy Cartwright, Corey Burton, Joe Bevilacqua, Bill Farmer, Pat Parris, Tony Pope, Linda Gary, Bob Bergen, Greg Berg, Greg Burson, Mona Marshall, Brian Cummings, Sherry Lynn, Joey Camen, Keith Scott, Sonny Melendrez, Charles Howerton, Hal Rayle, Andre Stojka, and writer Earl Kress.

 In the year of his death, The Good, the Bad, and Huckleberry Hound was released, featuring most of his early characters.